 Writing blogs like this one gives me an amazing opportunity to achieve three important things.
-First, and probably most important, is that it will stay as way of a souvenir, reminding me places I was fortunate to visit.
+First, and probably most important, is that it will stay as way of a souvenir, to remind me places I was fortunate to visit.
 I recognize the second reason as a possibility to share my experience, tips, thoughts and observations with other travellers or readers.
-And last, but not least, is the fact that while writing all my memories, or at least most of them, are coming back to me again like a wave, like a wind of all those things I saw, touched, felt and tasted, almost experiencing them again.
+And last, but not least, is the fact that while writing all my memories, or at least most of them, they are coming back to me again like a wave, like a wind of all those things I saw, touched, felt and tasted, almost experiencing them again.

 Glad I finally can introduce, thought, just in a small part, El Salvador to you.
 Place that currently holds, said in a nice way, a very uninviting title of being one of the most dangerous country in the world.
 Somehow, yet again, from my experience, numbers can lie or twist the first impression.
 Salvador, the smallest country in Central America, where one person get killed every hour, became to be my favorite place in this part of the world.
 I guess the fact that I found locals to be the friendliest, along with the tropical beauty around, helped to crashed the general opinion in my head.
-On another side, this Centro-american land is apparently well known for experiences some of the highest murder rates in Latin America.
+Yet on another side, this Centro-american land is apparently well known for experiencing some of the highest murder rates in Latin America.
 It is also considered as an epicenter of the gang crisis, along with Guatemala and Honduras.
 Organized crime in El Salvador is a serious problem.
-It is estimated that around 36.000 of people belongs to the gang.
+It is estimated that around 36.000 of people belong to the gang.
 Efforts to understand or deal with this phenomenon have been insufficient.
 As mentioned, I am glad I visited Salvador.
 It really was a pearl while traveling around Central America.
 However, I had to start with cold information, just so you will research well areas you’re planning to visit.
 This should help you to prepare better for your trip and to stay safe.

 Reasons why I loved Salvador most in Central America